TL;DR · Short Answer

-In the hottest NJ markets, well-priced homes do not sit.
-They sell in weeks — sometimes days — often with multiple competing offers.
+In the hottest NJ markets, a correctly priced home does not sit.
+It gets showings in the first 48 hours, offers by the first weekend, and a signed contract inside three weeks.
 These are the towns where days-on-market are consistently among the lowest in the state.

 Summit